-The importance of 6 GHz for 5G’s future
+The Importance of 6 GHz for 5G’s Future

-- Make at least 6425-7125 MHz available for licensed 5G;
+- The GSMA recommends that at least 6425-7125 MHz is made available for licensed 5G by 2030.